Canary Islands

-The seven main islands are (from largest to smallest in area) Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.
-The archipelago includes many smaller islands and islets, including La Graciosa, Alegranza, Isla de Lobos, Montaña Clara, Roque del Oeste, and Roque del Este.
-It also includes a number of rocks, including Garachico and Anaga.
-In ancient times, the island chain was often referred to as "the Fortunate Isles".
+The seven main islands are from largest to smallest in area, Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.
+The only other populated island is La Graciosa, which administratively is dependent on Lanzarote.
+The archipelago includes many smaller islands and islets, including Alegranza, Isla de Lobos, Montaña Clara, Roque del Oeste, and Roque del Este.
+It includes a number of rocks, including Garachico and Anaga.
+The island chain used to be referred to as "the Fortunate Isles".
 The Canary Islands are the southernmost region of Spain, and the largest and most populous archipelago of Macaronesia.
-Because of their location, the Canary Islands have historically been considered a link between the four continents of Africa, North America, South America, and Europe.
+It is also the largest and most populated archipelago in Spain.
+Because of their location, the Canary Islands have historically been considered a link between Africa, Europe, and the Americas.

-In 2019, the Canary Islands had a population of 2,153,389, with a density of 287.39 inhabitants per km2, making it the eighth most populous autonomous community of Spain.
+In October 2025, the Canary Islands had a population of 2,268,035, with a density of 305 inhabitants per km2, making it the seventh most populous autonomous community of Spain.
 The population is mostly concentrated in the two capital islands: around 43% on the island of Tenerife and 40% on the island of Gran Canaria.

-The Canary Islands, especially Tenerife, Gran Canaria, Fuerteventura, and Lanzarote, are a major tourist destination, with over 12 million visitors per year.
-This is due to their beaches, subtropical climate, and important natural attractions, especially Maspalomas in Gran Canaria and Mount Teide (a World Heritage Site) in Tenerife.
-Mount Teide is the highest peak in Spain and the third tallest volcano in the world, measured from its base on the ocean floor.
+The Canary Islands, especially Tenerife, Gran Canaria, Fuerteventura, and Lanzarote, are a major tourist destination, with over 14.1 million visitors in 2023.
+This is due to their beaches, subtropical climate, and important natural attractions, especially Maspalomas in Gran Canaria and Mount Teide, a World Heritage Site in Tenerife.
+Mount Teide is the highest peak in Spain and the 3rd tallest volcano in the world, measured from its base on the ocean floor.
 The islands have warm summers and winters warm enough for the climate to be technically tropical at sea level.
 The amount of precipitation and the level of maritime moderation vary depending on location and elevation.
-The archipelago includes green areas as well as desert.
+The archipelago includes green areas as well as semi-desert.
 The islands' high mountains are ideal for astronomical observation, because they lie above the temperature inversion layer.
-As a result, the archipelago boasts two professional observatories: the Teide Observatory on Tenerife, and Roque de los Muchachos Observatory on La Palma.
+As a result, the archipelago has two professional astronomical observatories: the Teide Observatory on Tenerife, and Roque de los Muchachos Observatory on La Palma.